I paid over $2000 for my reclining sofa. It is only 5 years old and already falling apart.

 The company has over 1500 employees and 1 million sq. ft. of manufacturing space in 6 different facilities, located in Tennessee, Mississippi, Texas, and Florida.

-This company offers the usual variety of features and options.
+This company offers a wide range of features and options.

-Jackson also offers a “Comfort Coil” cushion on most of its models.
+One of Catnapper’s best features is the “Comfort Coil” cushions, available on most of its models.

-In general, I consider a seat cushion with coil springs to be an upgrade over the standard 1.8 density foam cushions.
+I consider coil spring seat cushions to be an upgrade over the standard 1.8 density foam.

 15) Southern Motion, Pontotoc, MS.